 When it comes to keeping your home safe and sound, there are some steps you can take to minimize your risks of loss or damage.
 Still, some problems are unavoidable and come despite your best efforts to prepare or plan against them.

 Fires are among the most destructive catastrophes.
 A blaze can destroy your belongings and even wipe out your home.
 Even minor damage can make your home unlivable.
-Water damage from leaky or bursting pipes can require costly cleanup.
+Water damage from leaky or bursting pipes or even a sewer backup can require costly cleanup.
 Other hazards such as high winds, violent storms, lightning, and falling objects can cause damage to your home as well as theft and vandalism can also occur.